-While some may think the answer lies in a weekend escape from the city, there are actually many areas that you can visit in the capital which allow you to unwind in peaceful and scenic surroundings offering calm and serenity.
+While some may think the answer lies in a weekend escape from the city, there are actually many areas that you can visit in the capital which allow you to unwind in peaceful and scenic surroundings that offer calm, serenity and relaxation.

-On our mission to making renting better, we've teamed up with Urban Massage to explore five relaxing and tranquil areas in London you might be interested in moving to.
+On our mission to making renting better (and more relaxing), we've teamed up with Urban Massage to explore five relaxing and tranquil areas in London you might be interested in moving to.
 As we know moving home can be a bit of a headache, you can enjoy £10 off your first Urban Massage with the code MOVEBUBBLE.
 We did say we like to take the stress out of renting.

 Now, about the five most relaxing areas...